-Bring BOTH of the forms below, which you, your student, and your doctor must complete together.
-After you've completed Steps 2 - 5 below, you will be able to scan and upload the completed, signed physical documents (four pages in total) into www.registermyathlete.com.
+Bring the physical examination forms below, which you, your student, and your doctor must complete together.
+After you've completed the exam, you will be able to scan and upload the completed, signed assumption of risk and covid forms (nine pages in total) into www.registermyathlete.com.

 2. CREATE A PROFILE ON WWW.REGISTERMYATHLETE.COM

 If your student is already registered, login prior to the start of each season to view and update your student's profile and team registration.
 A parent can create one login to register all of his/her high school-aged children.
-Please click here to access directions that will guide you through the steps.
 You will need to provide the site with contact information and your student's medical and health insurance information, etc. If you're interested in low-cost health insurance options for your son or daughter, please click here to visit K&K Insurance, which provides athletic coverage for as little as $30.

 3. EACH SEASON, REGISTER FOR A SPORT ON WWW.REGISTERMYATHLETE.COM

 Be sure that you have selected the 2023-24 school year.
 Register for those specific sports and activities in which your son or daughter wishes to participate.
 You may log back in at anytime to add additional sports or to withdraw your registration from a particular sport.
 For example, a football player who completes registration for Football in the fall will need to log back into www.registermyathlete.com after Football season in order to register for Wrestling in the winter.

 4. READ ALL OF THE REQUIRED DOCUMENTS, CHECK THE NECESSARY BOXES, AND DIGITALLY SIGN